 - Home, namely loans (either applying for new ones or refinancing existing ones) or getting in contact with real estate agents

-More precisely, Credit Karma collects more than 3 terabytes a day on its members and feeds that data into hundreds of algorithms.
+More precisely, Credit Karma collects more than 3 terabytes worth of data a day on its members and feeds said data into hundreds of algorithms.
 But, as the company repeatedly has emphasized, it does not sell off its user’s data.
 Nevertheless, over the years, it had received multiple lucrative offers to do so according to Lin.

-Instead, Credit Karma’s focus has always been to offer all its products free-of-charge.
-For instance, its tax calculator, launched in 2017, allows users to file their taxes.
 On top of that, Credit Carma provides a plethora of educational content aimed at helping users to better understand and improve their personal finances.
-This, in turn, creates more trust and awareness.
+This, in turn, creates more trust, awareness, and engagement.

 In the company’s early days, Lin had to do a lot of convincing that Credit Karma was in fact free-of-charge and without hidden cost.
 He became a frequent commented on various finance-related forums and even hosted a Reddit AMA to answer questions about Credit Karma.